Additional Marquette Golden Eagles Basketball Info

 Al McGuire & the 1977 Championship for Marquette

 In total, Marquette has reached the NCAA Tournament thirty-one times since 1955.
 In 1974 they lost to North Carolina State in the championship game (their only appearance other than 1977,) in the finals.

 Marquette Rebuilds Their Program Once Again

 Just a couple of years ago this Marquette program was on the rise.
 In 2013 they reached the “Elite Eight,” losing to Syracuse 55-39.
 They returned the next season with a deep and experienced roster, as well as a loaded recruiting class.
 They began the season ranked in the top 15 of every poll out there, and had big aspirations.
 Some thought that they would be “cutting down the nets” in April, at the end of the NCAA Tournament.
 How quickly things can change.

-They began the 2013-2014 season slowly, and it gradually got worse as the season went along.
-Marquette finished the year 17-15, and were the biggest disappointment in college basketball that season.
+They began the 2013-2014 season slowly.
+Marquette finished the year 17-15 and made changes in the middle of the season.
 The Athletic Director resigned mid-season and the program finally hit rock bottom when Buzz Williams, Tom Crean's handpicked successor, left to take the job at Virginia Tech.
-Marquette replaced Buzz Williams with longtime Duke assistant Steve Wojociechowski.
+Marquette replaced Buzz Williams with longtime Duke assistant Steve Wojciechowski.
 The 2014-2015 season was even worse, as the Golden Eagles finished at a pretty miserable 13-19.